 that attempt to assist first generation, majority low income Hispanic

-- SDSU ranks No. 20 in the nation for racial and ethnic diversity – U.S. News & World Report, America’s Best Colleges 2014.
+- SDSU ranks Top 7 in the nation for racial and ethnic diversity of national universities – U.S. News & World Report, America’s Best Colleges 2014/2015.

 - SDSU is No. 6 in the nation for graduating ethnic minoritity undergraduates in Public Admistration and Social Service Professions according to Diverse Issues in Higher Education 2013 rankings